 - Share an outtake on social media.

 The #1 thing to remember is, always add a call to action to view the original video, with a link.
-This will give you more views on your whiteboard animation video, and possibly quite a few new leads as well!
+This will give you more views on your whiteboard and cartoon animation video, and possibly quite a few new leads as well!

 Note: A “lite” version of this tactic would be to seek out threads and posts on the Web about the topic related to your video (for example, on Quora), and insert yourself in the conversation.
 Be helpful, don’t be spammy, provide a valuable and detailed answer… and at the end, say: